 Analysis Statement: The basic services provided in these actions were effective in supporting the goals outlined in Goal 4.
-Surveys conducted revealed that 100% students were able to learn, reflect, and decide on post high school opportunities through the efforts of our academic counselor and the multiple opportunities for college and educational study trips.
-Summer school was able to provide students with the chance of working toward post high school opportunities.
-Lastly, extra/co-curricular activities were appreciated by students and parents as expressed in local data and feedback from surveys, school site council meetings, and parent conferences.
+Surveys conducted revealed that KC Online students were able to learn, reflect, and decide on post high school opportunities through the efforts of our academic counselor (4.1) and the multiple opportunities for college and educational study trips (4.2).
+Summer school was able to provide students with the chance of working toward post high school opportunities (4.3).
+Extra/co-curricular activities were appreciated by students and parents as expressed in local data and feedback from surveys, school site council meetings, and parent conferences (4.5).
+The expansion of our current facilities would allow more students to benefit from in-person intervention when needed to help them understand the academic courses needed for graduation completion (4.6).

-A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
+A description of any changes made to the planned goal, metrics, target outcomes, or actions for the coming year that resulted from reflections on prior practice.